MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteItemLastModifiedByUserMailboxSetting.md

 You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
 Returned only on $select.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteItemLastModifiedByUserMailboxSetting](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgGroupSiteItemLastModifiedByUserMailboxSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)